Applies to England

 Employers are expected to respond to any advice or notices issued by enforcing authorities rapidly and are required to do so within any timescales imposed by the enforcing authorities.
 The vast majority of employers are responsible and will join with the UK’s fight against COVID-19 by working with the government and their sector bodies to protect their workers and the public.
 However, inspectors are carrying out compliance checks nationwide to ensure that employers are taking the necessary steps.

-4. Key principles for safely reopening playgrounds and outdoor gyms
+4. Key principles for the safe usage of playgrounds and outdoor gyms during COVID-19

-Preparing a playground or outdoor gym for re-opening
+Ensuring a playground or outdoor gym is COVID secure

 Owners and operators of playgrounds or outdoor gyms are reminded that in addition to preparations to ensure they are COVID-19 Secure, there will be general maintenance requirements.
-Owners/operators must ensure playground and/or exercise equipment is safe to use and that risks from damaged or defective equipment are addressed before opening.
+If a playground or outdoor gym has been closed, owners/operators must ensure playground and/or exercise equipment is safe to use and that risks from damaged or defective equipment are addressed before opening.

 It is recognised that adherence to social distancing between individuals and households can be particularly difficult in a playground setting.
 This will mean that other ways of minimising transmission risk should also be considered and communicated to the parents, guardians and carers, who should remain aware of the residual risk.

 Social distancing guidelines should be followed wherever possible.
 This means a distance of 2 metres between people from different households, or 1 metre with risk mitigations (where 2 metres is not viable) is acceptable.
 Owners/operators should consider and set out the mitigations they will introduce in their risk assessment, for example increasing frequency of surface cleaning and placing equipment back to back or side to side where possible.

 - if an enclosed area, owners and operators should identify an advisory limit on the maximum number of users able to use a playground or outdoor gym area at any one time and use signs to communicate this